Artivion (NYSE:AORT) Issues Quarterly Earnings Results

-Artivion (NYSE:AORT – Get Rating) announced its quarterly earnings results on Thursday.
-The company reported ($0.03) EPS for the quarter, missing the consensus estimate of $0.09 by ($0.12), Fidelity Earnings reports.
-Artivion had a negative net margin of 5.55% and a positive return on equity of 3.36%.
-During the same quarter in the previous year, the business earned ($0.06) earnings per share.
+Artivion (NYSE:AORT – Get Rating) issued its quarterly earnings results on Thursday.
+The company reported ($0.03) EPS for the quarter, missing analysts’ consensus estimates of $0.09 by ($0.12), Fidelity Earnings reports.
+Artivion had a positive return on equity of 3.36% and a negative net margin of 5.55%.
+During the same period in the prior year, the business earned ($0.06) EPS.
 Artivion updated its FY 2022 guidance to EPS.

 Artivion Price Performance